-By default you are in Select mode.
-In Select mode you can click an element to select it.
+The default is Select mode.
+In Select mode, you can click an element to select it.
 You can move the selected element or connect it to another element.
 An element does not have to be selected to connect it to another element.

-- Hover over a model element until the cursor changes to the connection mode and draw a connection by holding down the left mouse button while dragging the cursor toward another element.
+- Hover over a model element until the pointer changes to the connection mode pointer .

-- After releasing the mouse button, choose whether to connect the element to a parameter, an environment, or use the element as a precondition.
+- Choose whether to connect the element to a parameter or an environment, or use the element as a precondition.

 You can also pan the model diagram when in Select mode using the vertical and horizontal scroll bars at the right side and bottom of the ModelBuilder view.

-In Pan mode, you can click and drag the cursor anywhere in the model diagram to pan.
+In Pan mode, you can drag the cursor anywhere in the model diagram to pan.
 You cannot select or connect model elements in Pan mode.